Martin-Bohring/fixieSpec/README.md

 Currently the AppVeyor CI server seems to be the most attractive option for me.

 **Make no mistake here as well:**
 All the offerings are free for open source projects, but for me AppVeyor seems to introduce the least amount of friction.
-At least for me.

 BTW: Fake already supports reporting build progress to all of them.